Getting to Know Allah

 If you have a choice between marrying a believing slave or an unbelieving free-woman, Allah recommends that you marry a believing slave.
-This could also be construed as Allah, again, doing what he can to free the slaves, in this instance a female slave, by making her a respectable women.
+This could also be construed as Allah again doing what he can to free slaves, in this instance a female slave, by making her a respectable woman.

 2:221 Do not marry unbelieving women (polytheists) until they believe.
 A believing slave-girl is certainly better than an unbelieving woman, even if the latter pleases you.
 And do not give your women (believing women) in marriage to polytheists until they believe.
 A believing slave is certainly better than a polytheist, even if the latter pleases you.
 Those (the polytheists) call to the Fire and Allah calls to Paradise and Forgiveness by His Leave; and He makes clear His Revelations to mankind so that they may be mindful.

 Slave-girls are captives of war, the wives of an enemy defeated in battle or females given as settlement of a debt or other obligations such as compensation to resolve a blood-feud.
 You should be kind to your slave-girls, whom Allah refers to as “what your right hands possess” or variations thereof.